sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 ![dev-workflows](images/dev-workflow-p4-libsai.svg)

-## Developing End-to-End Tests with saithrift
+## Use-Case III - Developing End-to-End Tests with saithrift
 End-to-end tests require `make all` in order to build all the local artifacts and saithrift-client docker image.

 A concise set of commands to run, in three separate terminals: